 Singles Competition: In the event of injury, illness, or absence of any player in singles competition, you move the team members up instead of substituting.
 Example: If #3 singles is absent, 4, 5, and 6 move up and #7 player becomes the #6 player.
-If a player cannot continue during singles competition, he forfeits the match and may be substituted for in doubles competition.
+If a player cannot continue during singles competition, he forfeits the match.